t-data-h/tdh-gcp/README.md

   Installs host prerequisites that may be needed prior to Ansible (eg. wget, bind-tools).
-Note this is not set executable intentionally until it is to be ran on a target host to avoid running this accidentally.
+Note this is not set executable intentionally until it is to be ran on a target host.

 * tdh-format.sh:

   Script for formatting and mounting a new data drive for a given instance.
 This is used by the master/worker init scripts when using an attached data drive.
-  The Init scripts copy this to the remote host to locally format and add the drive(s) to the system, supporting either Ext4 or XFS filesystems.
-This is not set executable until placed on the host in question.
+  The master and worker init scripts copy this to the remote host to locally format and add the drive(s) to the system, supporting either Ext4 or XFS filesystems.
+This is *not* set executable until placed on the host in question.

 * gcp-hosts-gen.sh